-IPSec uses both the ESP and the AH protocols for either transport or tunnel mode.
-When in tunnel mode, the protocols either encrypt the entire data packet ad authenticate.
+IPSec uses the ESP and the AH protocols for either transport or tunnel mode.
+When in tunnel mode, the protocols encrypt the entire data packet ad authenticate.
 At times these protocols carry out both these functions.

 Also known as the SSH Secure Shell protocol, the SSH protocol helps ensure secure remote login from one device to the other and secure file transfer.
 The protocol is typically used within networks to provide secure access to users and automated processes, allow automated file transfer, issue remote commands, and manage network infrastructure.

 It works in a client-server model, which means that the SSH client typically forms a connection to the SSH server.
 The SSH client is the one responsible for driving the connection setup process.
 It uses public-key cryptography to authenticate the identity of the SSH server.
-Once the client successfully completes the setup phase, the SSH protocol then ensures secure data transfer between client and server through strong encryption and hashing algorithms.
+Once the client completes the setup phase, the SSH protocol ensures secure data transfer between the client and server through strong encryption and hashing algorithms.

 This protocol is a communication protocol.
 It allows open-source software s etc., to work securely.
 It is commonly used in VPNs.